sdanko/braindump/Encoding/unicode.md

 Unicode entered the scene to help solve the problems that encoding and ASCII code pages were causing.

-Unicode is made up of lots of code points (mapping lots of characters from around the world to a key that all computers can reference.)
+Unicode is made up of lots of code points (mapping lots of characters from around the world to a key that all computers can reference).
 A collection of code points is called a character set - which is what Unicode is.
 Unicode is sometimes called the **Universal Coded Character Set (UCS)**, or even **ISO/IEC 10646**.